This Library Briefing Paper gives an overview of cumulative impact assessments in England and Wales.Jump to full report >>

-The “cumulative impact” of licensed premises is not mentioned in the Licensing Act 2003 but is covered in guidance for licensing authorities, issued under section 182 of the Act, where it means “the potential impact on the promotion of the licensing objectives of a significant number of licensed premises concentrated in one area.”
-The 2003 Act’s licensing objectives are:
+Cumulative impact policies (CIPs) are not referred to in the Licensing Act 2003.
+However they are discussed in Home Office guidance (March 2015) on the Act where “cumulative impact” means “the potential impact on the promotion of the licensing objectives of a significant number of licensed premises concentrated in one area.”
+The licensing objectives are:

-After consultation, a licensing authority can include a cumulative impact policy (CIP) within the statement of licensing policy that it is required to publish.
-The effect of adopting a CIP is to “create a rebuttable presumption” that applications for premises licences which are likely to add to the existing cumulative impact will normally be refused or subject to certain limitations unless the applicant can demonstrate that there will be no negative impact on the licensing objectives.
+The effect of adopting a CIP is to “create a rebuttable presumption” that applications for licences which are likely to add to the existing cumulative impact will normally be refused (or subject to certain limitations) unless the applicant can demonstrate that there will be no negative cumulative impact on the licensing objectives.

-There are over 200 policies in place in England and Wales, with some local authorities having more than one.
+There are over 200 CIPs in England and Wales.

 Commons Briefing papers CBP-7269